Course Name: Streamsong Resort – Red Course

 The 6th is the first of an extremely impressive set of par threes.
 At 143 yards, this is a short hole with a gigantic green surrounded by bunkers and giant sand dunes.
 The teebox sets you up at a bit of an awkward angle, and there are some brutal pin positions like the one in the picture below.
 Set up on the far left portion of the green, this pin sits on a plateau that kicks everything right.

-After climbing a winding set of stairs, you reach the fantastic 521 yard 7th, the best par 5 at Streamsong Red and one of the best par fives you’ll play anywhere.
+After climbing a winding set of stairs, you reach the fantastic 521 yard 7th, the best par 5 at Streamsong Red and one of the best par fives you’ll find anywhere.
 Water lines the entire left side of this slight dogleg left and comes into play on all three shots.
 The right side is more open, but a bunker 230 yards on this side of the fairway is to be avoided.
 On the approach, you’ll want to stay out to the right, as giant bunkers come into play down the left.
 However, the approach is much more challenging the further you go right due a giant mound right of the green that blocks your view.
 Furthermore, this is one of the more challenging greens on the course.

 At only 119 yards, the par 3 8th is the shortest hole on the course but by no means easy.
 This hole requires a precise wedge to find this extremely narrow green that’s only 8 yards wide at certain points.
 Five bunkers surround this green and are popular destinations.
 I played well at Streamsong Red, but my double bogey here left a sour taste in my mouth.